2016 Edo State gubernatorial election

-The 2016 Edo State gubernatorial election was held on 28 September, 2016 to determine the Governor of Edo State.
-The election was originally scheduled for 10 September, however two days before, on 8 September it was postponed due to security concerns.
+The 2016 Edo State gubernatorial election was held on 28 September 2016 to elect the governor of Edo State.
+The election was originally scheduled for 10 September, however two days before, on 8 September, it was postponed due to security concerns.

-The incumbent governor, Adams Oshiomhole, was ineligible to run for a third consecutive term due to term limits established in the Fifth Amendment to the Nigeria Constitution.
+The incumbent governor, Adams Oshiomhole, was ineligible to run for a third consecutive term due to term limits established by the Constitution of Nigeria.
 He was succeeded by Godwin Obaseki, who defeated PDP candidate Osagie Ize-Iyamu in the election.

 Electoral system

-The Governor of Edo State is elected using the plurality voting system.
+The governor of Edo State is elected using the plurality voting system.

 PDP primary

 In the PDP primary election held on 20 June 2016, Osagie Ize-Iyamu polled a total of 584 votes to defeat Matthew Iduoriyekemwen, his closest rival, who had 91 votes while Solomon Edebiri scored 38 votes.